solidrock/arcgis-runtime-samples-java/symbology/custom-dictionary-style/README.md

 When symbolizing geoelements in your map, you might need to convey several pieces of information with a single symbol.
 You could try to symbolize such data using a unique value renderer, but as the number of fields and values increases, that approach becomes impractical.
 With a dictionary renderer you can build each symbol on-the-fly based on one or several attribute values and handle a nearly infinite number of unique combinations.

-In this example, a restaurant layer with attributes for rating, style, health score, and open hours is symbolized using a dictionary renderer that displays a single symbol for all of these variables.

 ## How to use the sample

 Run the app to see a restaurants layer displayed using a dictionary renderer with a custom style file.
 Use the drop-down menus to select a fields from the feature table to use their data as an override for the available renderer fields and see the result.
 Use the check-box to show and hide the text within the symbol.